Key strategies that overcome stagnant high school sales

 Perhaps some organizations don’t have the same intrinsic advantages that cheer groups have.
 Maybe the group as a whole lacks focus and direction.
 Some groups are new to fundraising and lack experience.
 Or possibly the reason is financial.
 You might be in a poorer economic area and you just don’t expect to do that well.
 Are these legitimate reasons or simply hurdles that need to be overcome?

-Regardless of what obstacles you have to overcome, here are 3 keys to experiencing an amazing high school fundraiser.
+Regardless of what obstacles you have to overcome, here are 3 high school fundraising ideas that get amazing results.

 There’s no way around it.
 If you want to succeed at anything, you have to prepare.
 Bobby Knight, a former college coach once said, “The will to succeed is important, but what’s more important is the will to prepare.”